Thank you to Christ Church Episcopal School for sponsoring this article.

 CCES is a member of the South Carolina High School League and the school encourages participation and performance at a high level.

-They offer 46 individual teams and 80% of students from grades 7-12 participate in at least one sport, which include football, tennis, field hockey, volleyball, golf, lacrosse, cross country, baseball, basketball, cheerleading, and wrestling.
-Students learn the value of hard work, the joy of being part of a team, and how to compete with grace and humility.
+They offer 43 individual teams and 80% of students from grades 7-12 participate in at least one sport, which include football, tennis, swimming, field hockey, volleyball, golf, lacrosse, cross country, baseball, basketball, cheerleading, and wrestling.
+CCES has won 113 state championships since 1979, but more importantly, students learn the value of hard work, the joy of being part of a team, and how to compete with grace and humility.

-All of the arts programs at CCES encourage authentic self-expression, a sense of curiosity and wonder, and an openness to different perspectives and world views.
+All students benefit from the robust arts curriculum at CCES.
+From vocal and instrumental music programs, visual arts including ceramics, photography, and documentary film, to opportunities on stage at the Hartness Performing Arts Center, CCES encourages authentic self-expression, a sense of curiosity and wonder, and an openness to different perspectives and world views.

 Faith Based School in the Episcopal Tradition